cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

 ## Overview

 ### Steps in the Process
 The process of making imitation jasper described in Ms Fr.
-640 can be summarised as follows:
+640 in the body and marginal texts can be summarized as follows:

 Part 1.
-Planing and cutting thin sheets of horn
+Planing and cutting thin sheets of horn<br>
 Part 2.
-Paint sheets of horn with varnishes of various colours, with option to apply wool to the varnished side and/or scrape oblique lines into the varnish
+Paint sheets of horn with varnishes of various colours<br>
 Part 3.
-Optional application of metal leaf
+Apply unspun wool fleece to the varnished side and/or scrape oblique lines into the varnish<br>
 Part 4.
+Apply metal leaf<br>
-Oil the front side of the horn sheets with spike lavender oil to increase transparency
+Part 5.
+Oil the front side of the horn sheets with spike lavender oil to increase transparency<br>
+Possible Part 6.
+As noted by the author-practitioner, you could try this process using "thin glass" instead of (or perhaps in addition to?) horn.
+The Making and Knowing Project did not experiment with this.
+As in all reconstruction research, there is lots of room for further experimentation.<br>

 The author-practitioner also mentions a side-project of fashioning a rose out of the leftover horn planings.
 See section below.

 ### Materials
 -   Horn (we used buffalo horn)
 -   Spike lavender oil varnish (see separate instructions for making)
 -   Turpentine varnish (see separate instructions)